 Examine your current bathroom.
 What’s not working for you, and what changes could enhance your daily life?
 Whether it’s size, style, layout, or functionality, these priorities will help guide you through the rest of the remodeling process.

 Here are a few questions to help you brainstorm:

 - Who will primarily be using this bathroom?
-If it’s going to be used by kids or dogs, maybe simplify some features to make it more cleanable and durable, such as faucet style, sink shape or finishes.
+If it’s going to be used by kids or dogs, you might want to simplify some features (such as faucet style, sink shape or finishes) to make it more cleanable and durable.

-- Is your bathroom stylistically outdated?
+- Think about style.
+Is your bathroom stylistically outdated?
 What style do you envision for your new space?
 Finding pictures that feel good is a great way to share the style you’re interested in.

 - Are you looking for aging-in-place accommodations or walker accessibility?
 How do you expect that will impact your new bathroom’s design (walk-in shower, larger doors, etc.)?

 Write down these priorities, ordering them by their level of importance.
 This list will be your guiding star during the remodeling process, so keep it handy to refer to along the way.